 I mentioned earlier that this element bears many structural similarities to calcium, and that these similarities are part of what makes strontium’s radioactive isotope strontium-90 so insidiously deadly.

 Can Strontium Strengthen Your Bones?

 No, it can’t.
-But it can make your bones thicker, and thicker bones don’t prevent fractures, because they don’t improve the overall strength or quality of your bones.1 In fact, thicker bones are less flexible and have lower tensile strength, which is your bones’ ability to resist stretching and pulling.
+But it can make your bones thicker, and thicker bones don’t prevent fractures, because it doesn’t improve the overall strength or quality of your bones.1 In fact, thicker bones are less flexible and have less tensile strength, which is your bones’ ability to resist stretching and pulling.

 When you provide your body with a glut of strontium, the strontium will replace the calcium that your bones need.
 While it’s remarkable that these two metals are similar enough for your body to substitute one for the other, they are clearly not identical, and the differences between them can have a very real impact on your bones.

 Remember the cathode tube ray televisions that use strontium to absorb X-rays?
 That’s not the only place that strontium absorbs radiation.
 It’s just as effective at the task when it’s in your bones– far more effective than calcium.

 Does A Denser Molecule Make Your Bones Denser?